jnozzi/cocoadev.com/markdown/NSWindow.md

 ----

-An alternative to the centerWindow category above of course would to just use the General/NSWindow's center method.
+An alternative to the centerWindow category above of course would to just use the NSWindow's center method.
  [self center];
 - or -
  [someWindow center];